Shoulder Replacement

 Reverse Total Shoulder Replacement

-Reverse total shoulder replacement is a surgical procedure for patients who have arthritis and/or damage to their rotator cuff that cannot be repaired.
-Reverse shoulder replacement also works well for people who have significant bone loss around their shoulder, which can occur from years of bone-on-bone grinding of the ball and socket.
+Reverse total shoulder replacement is a surgical procedure for patients who have significant arthritis and/or damage to their rotator cuff that cannot be repaired.
+Reverse shoulder replacement also works well for people who have major bone loss around their shoulder, which can occur from years of bone-on-bone grinding of the ball and socket.
 Reverse shoulder replacement also can be used to treat severe shoulder fractures.
 This procedure is called a “reverse” because the position of the ball and the socket are switched in this type of replacement.
 The socket (glenoid) is resurfaced with a metal base and a ball made of cobalt chrome.
 The upper arm bone (humerus) is resurfaced with a metal stem and plastic cup liner.

 Partial Shoulder Replacement (Hemiarthroplasty)